siramsay/3D-cube-utility-library/README.md

 ## The cube
 The cube is designed differently than what is typically used.
 It use 3 inner divs that consist of 2 faces each.
 This was done so that there was no need to use a Z dimension.
 Why no Z dimension I here you ask?
 That is because Z requires a unit such as px, you can't use % on the Z dimenstion as it is technically infinite.

-## How do it work?
+## How does it work?
-Instructions to come but have a look at the style.css and the HTML and copy the a cube and adjust the CSS.
+Instructions to come but have a look at the style.css and the HTML and copy a cube and adjust the CSS.
 The utility CSS then works out all the dimension for you.

 ## Boiler Plate
 This project uses my base boiler plate.
 This is available from https://github.com/siramsay/bare-bones-boiler-plate